joomdonation/eventbooking-override-skeleton/README.md

 1. Create folder **override** under components/com_eventbooking/view folder (or under  administrator/components/com_eventbooking/view if you want to override a backend model)
 2. Create a new folder - the name of this folder must be the same with name of the view you want to override, for example **register**, **registrants**, **search**...
 3. Create a php file - same name with the php file which contains the method you want to override, usually html.php, put it into the above folder
 4. Add a blank class into that PHP file.
-The class name must follow this Rule: It has the word **Override** compare to the original class name and extends the original class.
+The class name must follow this Rule: It has the word **Override** inserted after EventbookingView compare to the original class name and extends the original class.
 For example:

 ```php
 /**